 The Applicant has been in contact with WDFW regarding this Project, including via a virtual conference on March 8, 2021, during which the Applicant introduced the Project to WDFW and described planned wildlife, habitat, and rare plant surveys.
 At the meeting, WDFW concurred with the proposed survey timing and approach, as well as gave a verbal description of sensitive biological resources that may occur in the Project vicinity.
 The input from WDFW provided during this meeting was used to inform the biological background review and field surveys conducted for the Project.
 The Applicant additionally provided copies of survey reports to WDFW and met with WDFW representatives on February 16, 2022, to present survey results and solicit input on the Project.
-The input provided from WDFW during this meeting was used to inform the Part 4 analysis and Draft Habitat Management Plan (Attachment M).
-WDFW provided comments to EFSEC on the project and habitat survey report on August 30, 2022.
-The Applicant's responses to these comments, along with revised survey reports, were provided to EFSEC on October 31, 2022.
-This Revised ASC includes the updated reports with changes as requested by WDFW.
+The input provided from WDFW during this meeting was used to inform the Project.
+The habitat Management Plan (Attachment M).

-The Part 4 analysis is based on the information obtained during the habitat and rare plant surveys as well as site-specific feedback from WDFW.
+The Part 4 analysis is based on the information obtained during the habitat and rare plant surveys as well as site-specific feedback from the WDFW.
 The Part 4 analysis also outlines applicable mitigation measures, where necessary, based on the survey results.